NOAA-OWP/DMOD/doc/GIT_USAGE.md

 (**Note**: the `-u` option and more explicit syntax being used above are perfectly valid but not completely necessary.
 Set Git's documentation for more about the `push` command.)

-After everything is in your fork, you can navigate to the OWP repo via Github's web interface and [submit a PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to pull this branch into the OWP `dev` branch.
-Ensure that you select `dev` as the recipient branch.
+After everything is in your fork, you can navigate to the OWP repo via Github's web interface and [submit a PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) to pull this branch into the OWP `master` branch.
+Ensure that you select `master` as the recipient branch.
 You will also need to make sure you are comparing across forks, choosing your appropriate fork and branch to pull from.
 Complete details on the process can be found in Github's documentation.

 #### PR Revisions